- Apply links menu

 Early Years - 'Care Matters: Time for Change' introduced an expectation in care planning arrangements for children under five, particularly those aged three and four, that, except where it is demonstrated that it is not in the child's best interests, the social worker will work with the carer and the local authority to arrange high-quality early years education as part of the child's care plan.

 Statutory school age - All children in care will be admitted to their first choice of school.
 It is important that applications are made in good time and the agreed process is followed.
-If a child in care does not have a statement of Special Educational Needs (SEN), the Admissions Section staff are the first people to speak to.
-If a child in care has a statement of SEN, you need to speak to the SEN section first.
+If a child in care does not have a statement of Special Educational Needs (SEN) or Education, Health and Care Plan (EHCP), the Admissions Section staff are the first people to speak to.
+If a child in care has a statement of SEN or EHCP, you need to speak to the special educational needs and disability (SEND) section first.
 Please see the 'Admissions protocol and operational document' in the Related documents section for more information.

 Schools sometimes report that they do not receive the correct information when a child in care is placed in their school.
 Please refer to the document called 'When placing a child in care in a new school' in the Related documents section to see what information social care staff should provide as a minimum in that situation.